bbchallenge/bbchallenge/src/routes/story.md

 Turing machines have an important property: starting from a given memory tape (blank in our case), they either **halt** or don't.
 By halting we mean that an undefined transition is met while executing the machine.

-If a machine has no undefined transition it is sure that it will never halt as it cannot encounter any undefined transition.
+If a machine has no undefined transition it is sure that it will never halt as it cannot ever encounter an undefined transition.

 However, it is not because a machine has an undefined transition that it will halt one day.
-The most simple example to support this statement is the following machine^[This machine can be thought as the "while true" of Turing machines.] that will never halt although it has plenty undefined transitions:
+The most simple example to support this statement is the following machine^[This machine can be thought as the "while true" of Turing machines.] that will never halt starting from blank tape although it has plenty undefined transitions:

 <TmSimulator b64TM="mAAABAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA"/>